 Now you can show your first tree to your nearest and dearest to see if they can fill in any of the gaps.
 Talking to older relatives could help you to push your tree back another generation.
-Ask what they remember about loved ones who are no longer with us – not only is oral history the best way to conjure up a picture of your closest relations, it can be great for directing your first lines of enquiry too.
+Ask what they remember about loved ones who are no longer around – not only is oral history the best way to conjure up a picture of your closest relations, it can be great for directing your first lines of enquiry too.
 Are there any family rumours that could be interesting to investigate?
 Any children born "on the wrong side of the blanket", any criminality, or aristocratic connections?
 Did anyone fight in the First or Second World Wars or spend time abroad?
-Make clear notes and consider recording these conversations so that you have a record of everything.
+Make clear notes and consider recording these conversations so you have a record of everything.

 3. Search Around

 Dig out your own family archive, even if you only have your own birth certificate.
 While visiting relatives ask if they have any old family documents and see if they're happy for you to make copies.
 This can be done quickly and easily using a smart phone or digital camera.
 Locating original birth, marriage and death certificates will save you from paying for duplicate copies from the General Register Office later down the line.
 Things like national identity cards, driving licences, passports and letters are unique artefacts that can tell you a great deal of information.
 Pay particular attention to ages, addresses and occupations, and add any new facts to your family tree.
 Get copies of any old photos so you can put a face to a name, and don't forget to look for giveaway clues written on the back of the picture.

 4. Get Organised Now